adam-p/yesterday-i-learned/auto.md

 1. [Chicanes](https://en.wikipedia.org/wiki/Chicanes) are two 90-degree turns designed to slow you down.
 1. Jelly[fish] are 95~98% water, very close to being cucumbers.
 Jelly[fish] is because it can hold a considerable amount of water without disintegrating, which probably means it can help with weight loss.
 1. Jelly[fish] do have nerves.
 However, they appear in swarms simply because they grow up close to each other.
+1. [Underdrive pulleys](http://en.wikipedia.org/wiki/Underdrive_pulleys) turn at a slower speed than stock.
+They increase horsepower by removing power from accessories like the AC.